Aterian (NASDAQ:ATER) Issues Quarterly Earnings Results

-Aterian (NASDAQ:ATER – Get Rating) released its earnings results on Monday.
-The company reported ($0.26) earnings per share for the quarter, missing the consensus estimate of ($0.17) by ($0.09), Fidelity Earnings reports.
+Aterian (NASDAQ:ATER – Get Rating) released its quarterly earnings data on Monday.
+The company reported ($0.26) EPS for the quarter, missing the consensus estimate of ($0.17) by ($0.09), Fidelity Earnings reports.
 Aterian had a negative return on equity of 25.71% and a negative net margin of 75.61%.
-During the same period in the prior year, the firm earned ($0.80) EPS.
+During the same period in the prior year, the company earned ($0.80) earnings per share.

 Aterian Company Profile